ibm-cloud-docs/direct-link/about.md

  * **Colocation Services:** Yes.

  * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to two cross-connect routers (XCRs) as part of the product.
-To establish redundant connectivity, customers configure BGP across the Diverse XCRs
+To establish redundant connectivity, customers can configure BGP across the Diverse XCRs leveraging AS path prepend / local preference.

  * **Local/Global Routing Options:** The Local Routing option provides access to datacenters with the same three-letter prefix as the PoP (such as DAL, AMS, MEL).
 The Global Routing option is required as an add-on to reach data centers outside those locations.